 Cut off the desired amount of soap from the big chunk o’ soap.
 I did three different batches, which required washing everything in between batches to get rid of the fragrance from the previous batch.
 Melt the soap according to the directions on the package.
 I melted mine in a small pot on the stove.

-As it turns out, the soap cools and set quickly.
-So I would melt it on the stove and turn the burner to very low.
+The soap cools and sets quickly.
+Melt the soap on the stove and then turn the burner to very low.
 Add the color and oils once it’s melted.
-Pour the melted soap in to a liquid measuring cup and then quickly pour it into your molds.
+Pour the melted soap into a liquid measuring cup and then quickly pour it into your molds.

-The soap took about 20-40 minutes to set up.
+The soap takes about 20-40 minutes to set up.
 It popped right out of the molds, which I apparently used for something chocolate last because my lavender bunnies have a light cocoa dusting.